As you probably already know, I’m not really into theorizing – I prefer the real-life examples instead of dry...

 Why work in tech?

-According to research, by 2020, the tech, media, and telecommunications (TMT) industries may be short more than 1.1 million skilled workers globally.
-Which makes tech talent one of the most sought for in the coming years, next to business and finance or manufacturing.
-Seems like good timing for a career move.
+According to research, by 2020, the tech, media, and telecommunications (TMT) industries may be short more than 1.1 million skilled workers globally, which makes tech talent one of the most sought for in the coming years, next to business finance or manufacturing.
+It seems like good timing for a career move.

 What if you don’t have technical education?